indubitablement2/eos/README.md

 * Fight for monopoly.

 ### Acquiring ship/weapon/module
-Low tier ship and civilian ship are available everywhere.
+Low tier and civilian ship should be readily available anywhere.

-Getting higher tier gear is harder:
+Getting higher tier item is harder:
 * Ranking inside a faction (still need to buy, only give access to this faction's gear).
 * Post battle salvage (needs to be repaired).
 * Random wreck and cargo in space.
-* Quests.
+* Missions.

+### Ship ai autonomy
+Can tell owned ships to perform broad tast similar to colony sim dwarf fortress.
+This is only for more monotonous task: Salvage and mine in selected system and defend trade route or station.
+Ai handle the fine details eg. which path to take, which asteroid or salvage to mine, flee or fight when attacked.
+However, a player actively managing his ships should be more efficient.

-### Disconnected fleet
+### Disconnected client
-When a played disconnect, his fleets do not disappear.
+When a played disconnect, his fleets does not disappear.
+Instead, ai takes over and automatically perform assigned tasks.
-It does not consume resources however.

-It can be assigned to do a number of things:
-* idle near allied planet
-* idle near last location and flee from enemy
-* stay still

-## Gear & ships
+## Items

-### Hull size
+### Ship size
-* Fighter:
+* Fighter & drone:
   * 1-2 light weapons.
   * The size of 1 heavy weapon.
   * No ship collision.
   * Depend on carrier to refill ammo and repair.
   * Infinitely produced by carrier for free.
-  * Moves like a plane with poor turn rate and lightning speed.
+  * Fighter have poor turn rate and high speed similar to plane.
+  * Can not be player controlled.

 * Frigate:
   * ~4 light or 1 medium weapons.